v4ish/2bars/README.md

 # 2bars

-Cinematic Overlay for Clutches in CS2.
-A simple Python app that adds cinematic black bars at the top and bottom of your screen — perfect for adding that classic letterbox effect to videos, games, or presentations.
+Smooth Cinematic Overlay for Clutches in CS2.
+A simple Python app that adds cinematic black bars at the top and bottom of your screen.

 ---